mklemmingen/TelegramToMap/README.md

 5. only select as checked UKR_1.shpm and style it after a dopple click to have a opacity of 30 (or what you prefer)

+-- Telegram

+6. Create a New Bot with BotFather

+  Open Telegram and search for the user @BotFather.

+  Start a chat with BotFather and use the command /newbot.

+  Follow the prompts to:

+    Name your bot.

+    Choose a username for your bot (must end in bot, e.g., MySampleBot).

+    Receive your bot token.
+BotFather will provide you with a token that looks something like this: 123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11.

+7. create a .env file in the root of your project where the qgis project file and the script is, and write a line with:

+   TELEGRAM_BOT_TOKEN=your_bot_token_here

-6. open the python console in plugins > python and run the script in the location you have put it
+8. open the python console in plugins > python and run the script in the location you have put it